21368 customer reviews

 From grape selection to winemaking

-The grapes are transferred to vats, where alcoholic fermentation begins immediately for Château de Reignac, while the other two brands undergo two macerations—pre- and post-fermentation.
-The fermentation and post-fermentation maceration of Balthus, made from the finest Merlot plots on gravel and clay soils, take place in new oak barrels to achieve gentler extraction and more powerful tannins.
-The wine is then drawn off, while the pomace is used to produce press wine.Livestock farming
+The grapes are transferred to vats for immediate alcoholic fermentation in the case of Château de Reignac, and undergo two macerations—pre- and post-fermentation—for the other two brands.
+The fermentation and post-fermentation maceration of Balthus, made from the best Merlot plots on gravel and clay soils, take place in new oak barrels to achieve gentler extraction and more powerful tannins.
+The wine is then drawn off, while the pomace is used to produce the press wine.Livestock farming

-The aging process at Château de Reignac lasts 18 months in barrels from previous vintages; 12 months for the Reignac Grand Vin, using 45% new barrels; and 19 months (including vinification) for the Balthus, using 100% new barrels.Reignac White Wine
+The Château de Reignac is aged for 18 months in barrels from previous vintages; the Grand Vin de Reignac is aged for 12 months in a blend of 45% new barrels; and the Balthus is aged for 19 months (including vinification) in 100% new barrels.Reignac White Wine

 The vineyard planted with white grape varieties covers 3.5 hectares.The grape varieties used are as follows: